Hyperbolic geometry of shapes of convex bodies: The space of shapes

 \subsection{Non-uniqueness of shortest paths in $\shape^{n*}$}

 The aim of this section is to prove that shortest paths are not unique in $\shape^{n*}$.
-Obviously, since $\shape^{2*}$ isometrically embedds in $\shape^{n*}$ for $n \geq 2$, this is sufficient to prove this property for $n=2$.
-Hence in this section we consider convex bodies in $\R^2$.
+Obviously, since $\shape^{2*}$ isometrically embedds into $\shape^{n*}$ for $n \geq 2$, it is sufficient to prove this property for $n=2$.
+Hence, in this section, we consider convex bodies in $\R^2$.
+We will produce a handmade example.

 Let $K$ be the intersection of the half-space $[0,\infty) \times \R$ with the ellipse with center 0, width $2\sqrt{2}$ and height $\frac{2}{\sqrt{2}}$.
 The support function of $K$ is a function on $\mathbb{S}^1$, and with the parametrization $x=(\cos s,\sin s) \in \mathbb{S}^1$, for $s\in[0,2\pi]$, we will actually define the support function $k$ of $K$ on $[0,2\pi]$.
 Namely,